-Table 2: Parameters of unmanned amateur radio stations in Switzerland in the frequency range 1 240-1 300 MHz

 Linear polarizations are mainly used, but occasionally circular polarizations can also be found.
-The information available on the antenna types used is only very general and can be seen in 30Table 3.
+The information available on the antenna types used is only very general and can be seen in Table 30.

-30
+Table 30: Antenna types of unmanned amateur radio stations in Switzerland in the frequency range 1 240-1 300 MHz